 Minnesota is reportedly very interested in acquiring his services and has been in touch with his agent as early as this morning.
 While his numbers with Vancouver should certainly raise some red flags, he is only 30, a proven winner at nearly every level of play, a very talented and physical defenseman that isn’t afraid to go down and block a shot, skates nearly effortlessly and provides a good left shot from the right side that would mesh perfectly with Wild defenseman Jared Spurgeon on the second pairing.
 He also plays with an intensity and competitive edge that Minnesota could certainly use on the back end past the top pairing of NHL All-Star Ryan Suter and NHL All-Rookie Jonas Brodin.

-Topics: Keith Ballard
+Tags: Keith Ballard